CloudVistA/metadata-analytics/README.md

-# Cloud VISTA - Semantic Web Evolution
+# Cloud VISTA - A Semantic Web Revolution

 __*The Cloud VISTA Data Program is a model-driven approach to access, interfacing, security, and master data management for all Veteran  health information across all VA VISTA systems*__